JoelHKV/JoelBike/README.md

 document.head.appendChild(script);
 ```

+## Technologies Used
+The frontend is written in JavaScript, HTML, and CSS and the backend is powered by Google Cloud Functions.

 ## Data

 The station data is converted to JSON format with the station ID as the key.
 Here is the Python script: